drdo/redu/README.md

 You can navigate using **hjkl** or the **arrow keys**.
 Going right enters a directory and going left leaves back to the parent.

+The size that redu shows for each item is the maximum size of the item across all snapshots.
+That is, it's the size of that item for the snapshot where it is the biggest.

 The bars indicate the relative size of the item compared to everything else in the current location.